intel/dffml/docs/arch/alice/discussion/0000/index.md

 These are notes and scratch work around the purpose and future of the project.

-Jump to this https://github.com/intel/dffml/discussions/1369#discussioncomment-2603280 comment for more details on Alice blog post series.
+Jump to this https://github.com/intel/dffml/discussions/1369#discussioncomment-2603280 comment for more details on Alice the maintainer blog post series.

 DFFML's Mission: Provide a clear, meticulously validated, ubiquitously adopted reference architecture for an egalitarian Artificial General Intelligence (AGI) which respects the first law of robotics.